Consensys/doc.teku/docs/how-to/troubleshoot/network.md

 If the user has already set `-Dteku.portableBlst=false` it should be changed to `true`.

-## Force Teku to use the optimised BLST library
+## Force Teku to use the optimized BLST library

 Check the Teku logs at startup for `Using optimized BLST library` if it was able to detect a compatible CPU, or `Using portable BLST library` if it could not.